-Writing this column every week, less than 24 hours after the latest part of “Twin Peaks: The Return” has aired isn’t easy.
-Some nights, like tonight, what I’m still trying to digest is emotionally difficult.
-Some weeks, its trying to decipher the mythological happenings and put forth an entertaining opinion worthy of your readership that’s difficult.
-I spend my Mondays talking to my fellow writers on the site but I go out of my way to not read anyone else’s work or spend too much time on social media until this column is written.
+Writing this column every week, less than 24 hours after the latest part of Twin Peaks: The Return has aired isn’t easy.
+Some nights, like tonight, what I’m still trying to digest is emotionally challenging.
+Some weeks, it’s trying to decipher the mythological happenings and put forth an entertaining opinion worthy of your readership that’s difficult.
+I spend my Mondays talking to my fellow writers on the site, but I go out of my way to not read anyone else’s work or spend too much time on social media until this column is written.
 I want these ideas and these words to be mine and mine only.
 You guys deserve that.
 I want to give that to you.
 This week, I feel emotionally heavy as I write this column and I’m sure some of you can relate.
 What we saw last night was the end of an era in our beloved town of Twin Peaks and additionally, another hour that raced us towards our narrative conclusion.
 There’s certainly a lot to unpack here so let’s get to it.

-There was a lot of speculation that we wouldn’t see her again and I know I personally treated that as a goodbye to one of my favorite characters ever.
+There was a lot of speculation that we wouldn’t see her again and I know I treated that as a goodbye to one of my favorite characters ever.
 However, we’ve been treated to several scenes with The Log Lady since then, her part staying ever as important as it was during the show’s first run.
 Last night when she told Hawk she was dying, those words were difficult to hear.
 So much of “The Return” has been about how different things are.
 Margaret was our rock, our constant, our connection to the way things used to be.
-Last night we lost the character Margaret Lanterman and an era ended with her death.
+Last night we lost the character Margaret Lanterman, and an era ended with her death.
 The safe feeling she brought with her even in her dying days is gone.
 That link to the world we loved for so many years is no more.
 It’s true to life though—we lose people all the time whose roles in our life can never be replaced.
 We all had our chance to say goodbye to Catherine Coulson.
 Now we get to say goodbye to the character she portrayed and we loved.
 Thank you for playing such a special role in our hearts and in our minds.

-Another major end of an era event happened in Part 15: The evening started off with Nadine telling Big Ed that he was free.
-That Dr. Jacoby aka Dr. Amp had helped her see that she’s been selfish and manipulative all these years and she wanted Ed to be happy with Norma.
+Another major end of an era event happened in Part 15: The evening started with Nadine telling Big Ed that he was free.
+That Dr Jacoby aka Dr Amp had helped her see that she’s been selfish and manipulative all these years and she wanted Ed to be happy with Norma.
 Ed at first tried to talk her out of it but didn’t put up much of a fight.
-Ed drove his truck presumably as fast as he could to see Norma at the Double R to declare both his love and his freedom while Otis Redding’s “I’ve Been Loving You For So Love” set the mood.
+Ed drove his truck presumably as fast as he could to see Norma at the Double R to declare both his love and his freedom while Otis Redding’s “I’ve Been Loving You Too Long” set the mood.
 As Ed burst in and barely got a few words out, Norma quickly brushed him aside for Walter; her business partner and love interest.
-My first thought was of course.
-Norma’s finally moved on.
-Ed missed his window and this will continue to be the saddest story I’ve ever heard.
-That was not the case though as Norma informed Walter that she wants to sell all of her other diners – save the original – and be with her family.
+My first thought was, of course, Norma’s finally moved on.
+Ed missed his window, and this will continue to be the saddest story I’ve ever heard.
+That was not the case though, as Norma informed Walter that she wants to sell all of her other diners – save the original – and be with her family.
 Family?
 Will she finally acknowledge Annie?
 No of course not, she was talking about Ed.

-For the second week in a row, the David Bowie scene from “Fire Walk With Me” was shown and more clarification was given: Jefferies said “So you are Cooper”, confirming the theory that John Thorne has stood behind for years.
+For the second week in a row, the David Bowie scene from Fire Walk With Me was shown and more clarification was given: Jeffries said “So you are Cooper”, confirming the theory that John Thorne has stood behind for years.
 Our beloved Special Agent Dale Cooper was split into two beings.
-Mr. C happens to be Cooper, just Cooper as a cold blooded killer who only cares about what he wants.
+Mr C happens to be Cooper, just Cooper as a cold-blooded killer who only cares about what he wants.
 This says to me that even if Dougie wakes up, he’s still only half of Cooper.
 One of them has to go.
 As if this scene needed more, they started talking about Judy!
-We know we aren’t supposed to talk about Judy but Mr. C does what Mr. C wants.
+We know we aren’t supposed to talk about Judy, but Mr C does what Mr C wants.
 The only information Phillip gave on Judy was that Cooper already knows Judy.
 Let the speculation begin.
-The scene ended with numbers made out of smoke coming from the Jefferies-Kettle and a ringing phone, which once answered, took Mr. C back to his starting point where he was greeted by one Richard Horne.
+The scene ended with numbers made out of smoke coming from the Jeffries-Kettle and a ringing phone, which once answered, took Mr C back to his starting point where he was greeted by one Richard Horne.
 How much more can happen in this scene?
-Horne confirmed that his mother, Audrey Horne had a picture of Mr. C and he knew that he was FBI.
-Mr. C seemed like he knew enough, took Richard’s gun, took Richard hostage and said they would talk on the drive.
-Before they left he sent a text that said simply “Las Vegas” which we know Diane received a few parts ago.
+Horne confirmed that his mother, Audrey Horne, had a picture of Mr C and he knew that he was FBI.
+Mr C seemed like he knew enough, took Richard’s gun, took Richard hostage and said they would talk on the drive.
+Before they left, he sent a text that said simply “Las Vegas” which we know Diane received a few parts ago.

-Quick hits: Speaking of Las Vegas, Mr. C had that mess cleaned up for him.
-RIP Mr. Todd and Roger……Freddie laying out the guys beating James up reminded me so much of Season 2 Nadine hijinks and I loved every second of it…..Mark Frost reprised his role as Cyril Pons, walking his dog in a scene that would result with Stephen (we assume) taking his own life.
+Quick hits: Speaking of Las Vegas, Mr C had that mess cleaned up for him.
+RIP Mr Todd and Roger…Freddie laying out the guys beating James up reminded me so much of Season 2 Nadine hijinks, and I loved every second of it.
+Mark Frost reprised his role as Cyril Pons, walking his dog in a scene that would result with Stephen (we assume) taking his own life.
 High out of his mind and not making much sense, one has to wonder if Becky was his victim before he took his own life?
 Was murdering his wife why we killed himself?
 Or will the story be her grief and Bobby and Shelly having to support their daughter through this difficult time?
 I still have no idea what’s going on with Audrey but my one big take away from Part 15 was that the dynamic between her and “I’m so tired Audrey” Charlie felt a lot more like the first time we saw them than the second time.
 At the moment, I’m at a loss for what’s going on there but I’m ok with that.
-Finally, Dougie hearing the name Gordon Cole in the film, “Sunset Boulevard” and having his most intense reaction yet was a standout scene.
+Finally, Dougie hearing the name Gordon Cole in the film Sunset Boulevard and having his most intense reaction yet was a standout scene.
 As much as I want to go into more detail on it, the lovely and talented Eileen per usual will be covering all of the Dougie happenings tomorrow in her weekly feature, “Homeward Bound”.